VivekDahiya06/Log-Insepector/README.md

 ## 🚀 Deployment

 ### 🟦 Render (Backend)
-- The backend is ready for Vercel deployment.
-Vercel will use the `start` script in `backend/package.json`.
+- The backend is ready for Render deployment.
+Render will use the `start` script in `backend/package.json`.
-- No build step is required for the backend.
+- Render will use `npm install` as a build command before running the `start` script.

 ### ▲ Vercel (Frontend)
-- The frontend is a standard React app and can be deployed to Vercel, Netlify, or any static hosting.
+- The frontend is a standard React app and can be deployed to Vercel.
 ---

 ## 🛠️ Technologies Used